 Why is my Alexa speaker flashing green?
 Yellow?
 Red?
 Purple?
 Orange?

-The many colors that Echo speakers display can certainly be confusing.
+The many colors that Echo speakers display can be confusing.
 Fortunately, there is a rhyme and reason to the light show.
 Each light indicates a different signal about your Echo device, and they're all fairly easy to deal with as long as you know how to decode them.

 Here's what all of Alexa's lights mean.

 A solid blue ring with a spinning, lighter blue (cyan) ring over the top means your device is starting up (if you didn't initiate this, the device may have had to restart on its own).
 If this ring has been spinning for a long time, check if something is wrong in your Alexa app.
 Failing that, reset and restart your device.

 A solid blue ring with a cyan light pointing in your direction means that Alexa is processing your query.
 If you didn't make a request, Alexa probably interpreted background chatter to be one.
 If you've seen this ring from Alexa for a while with no response, say, "Alexa, stop."
 Failing that, restart your device.

 A pulsing ring that alternates blue and cyan indicates that the device is in the process of responding to a request.
 If you see this ring but don't hear Alexa saying anything, check that your devices isn't muted and that the volume isn't too low to be heard.
 Failing that, say, "Alexa, stop," to cancel the request.